-312 Ministry of Information, Communications and Technology, Kenya.
+329 Ministry of Information, Communications and Technology, Kenya.
 (2019).
-Emerging Digital Technologies for Kenya. https://www.ict.go.ke/blockchain.pdf
+Emerging Digital Technologies for Kenya.

-313 German Agency for International Cooperation [GIZ].
+330 German Agency for International Cooperation [GIZ].
 (2019).
-Background paper on Open Forum to present Ethical Policy Frameworks for Artificial Intelligence in the Global South. https://www.intgovforum.org/multilingual/sites/default/files/webform/open_forum_on_ethical_policy_frameworks_for_artificial_intelligence_in_the_global_south.pdf
+Background paper on Open Forum to present Ethical Policy Frameworks for Artificial Intelligence in the Global South.

-314 Smart Africa.
+331 Smart Africa.
 (2021).
-Blueprint: Artificial Intelligence for Africa. https://smart.africa/board/login/uploads/70029-eng_ai-for-africa-blueprint.pdf
+Blueprint: Artificial Intelligence for Africa.

-315 Ethiopian Artificial Intelligence Institute. (n.d.).
-Powers and duties. https://aic.et/web/guest/powers-and-duties
+332 Ethiopian Artificial Intelligence Institute. (n.d.).
+Powers and duties.

-316 South Africa Presidential Commission on the Fourth Industrial Revolution.
+333 South Africa Presidential Commission on the Fourth Industrial Revolution.
 (2020).
-Summary Report and Recommendations. https://www.gov.za/sites/default/files/gcis_document/202010/43834gen591.pdf
+Summary Report and Recommendations.

-317 Oxford Insights.
+334 Oxford Insights.
 (2022).
-Government AI Readiness Index 2021. https://www.oxfordinsights.com/government-ai-readiness-index2021
+Government AI Readiness Index 2021.

-Overall, Al is discussed in African countries in the context of public sector reform, education and research, national competitiveness, and partnerships with tech companies.
+Overall, AI is discussed in African countries in the context of public sector reform, education and research, national competitiveness, and partnerships with tech companies.
 Countries with the relevant capacities focus on skills, talent, and capacity development to build local and regional expertise.
 Kenya, for example, has adjusted its national curriculum to this effect: In 2022 the government approved the introduction of coding in curricula for primary and secondary schools.
-In South Africa, private associations host conferences and other events - such as the Deep Learning Indaba conference - to support the development of local capacities in Al and related technologies.
-Similar private-sector-led initiatives that focus on the development of Al skills at the local level are encouraged by the government of Ghana, in the context of the National Entrepreneurship and Innovation Plan.318
+In South Africa, private associations host conferences and other events - such as the Deep Learning Indaba conference - to support the development of local capacities in AI and related technologies.
+Similar private-sector-led initiatives that focus on the development of AI skills at the local level are encouraged by the government of Ghana, in the context of the National Entrepreneurship and Innovation Plan.335

-In Nigeria, a National Centre for Al and Robotics (NCAIR) - established under the National Information Technology Development Agency - works to promote R&D in Al, robotics, drones, and related technologies and create 'a thriving ecosystem for innovation-driven entrepreneurship, job creation and national development'.
-In Egypt, an Al Centre of Excellence works to educate Al professionals, accelerate the deployment of Al, and produce standards and guidelines on the safe and responsible use of Al.
+In Nigeria, a National Centre for AI and Robotics (NCAIR) - established under the National Information Technology Development Agency - works to promote R&D in AI, robotics, drones, and related technologies and create 'a thriving ecosystem for innovation-driven entrepreneurship, job creation and national development'.
+In Egypt, an AI Centre of Excellence works to educate AI professionals, accelerate the deployment of AI, and produce standards and guidelines on the safe and responsible use of AI.

-A pan-African programme is the African Master of Machine Intelligence (AMMI), supported by Meta and Google, 320 while several South African Universities offer programmes in the area of Al.
+A pan-African programme is the African Master's in Machine Intelligence (AMMI), supported by Meta and Google, 337 while several South African Universities offer programmes in the area of AI.